Royal-Kingfisher/IRCTC/README.md

 ---

+## ⚠️ Disclaimer

+> This project is intended for educational purposes only.
+> Use of this bot to access or automate IRCTC services is done entirely at your own risk.

+- I do **not endorse or support misuse** of this script on production IRCTC systems.
+- The author is **not responsible** for any account suspension, data loss, or legal issues that may arise from using this tool.
+- By using this code, **you agree to take full responsibility** for how it is used.

+---

 ## ✨ Credits

 Made with ❤️ by Royal-Kingfisher – customized for beginners to auto-book IRCTC tickets like a pro 🚀